captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 Yeah, I liked you.
 (A moment between them.)

-(The air has sheed suddenly and they both suddenly frei it, and neither is sure what the shift is.
+(The air has shifted suddenly and they both suddenly feel it, and neither is sure what the shift is.
 They're both suddenly uneasy.)
 So.
 That was that.
 ---